ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 Click **[Finish]**

-Use the Extensions pallet *(Ctrl+Shift+X)* to add in the following extensions (Minimal extentions required as this is only on Windows/PowerShell):
+Use the Extensions pallet *(Ctrl+Shift+X)* to add in the following extensions (Minimal extensions required as this is only on Windows/PowerShell):

 - Docker
 - Remote Development